CryptoNite: Revealing the Pitfalls of End-to-End Private Inference at Scale: Discussion and Related work

 Another common approach is to replace the PI-unfriendly ReLU activation function with polynomials, which can eliminate GC costs.
 It is worth noting that there is usually a significant accuracy penalty for this optimization \cite{garimella2021sisyphus}.
 Another recent work shows that to achieve reasonable accuracy on the ImageNet-1k dataset \cite{deng2009imagenet}, a polynomial activation function must be of degree $29$ needed\cite{lee2021precise}.
 DELPHI and SAFENet~\cite{lou2020safenet} partially substituted some of a network's ReLUs with low-degree polynomials assuming a baseline model is provided as input.
 While this will reduce GC costs, the FLOPs count remains the same across all the ReLU-optimized networks, which does not help with HE costs.
 On the other hand, CrypTFlow2~\cite{rathee2020cryptflow2} and Circa~\cite{ghodsi2021circa} reduce the GC cost per ReLU computation, rather than replacing them.
 Thus, both the ReLU and FLOP counts remain the same.
 MiniONN~\cite{liu2017oblivious}, Gazelle~\cite{juvekar2018gazelle}, and AutoPrivacy~\cite{lou2020autoprivacy} neither reduce ReLU count nor the FLOPs count.
 AutoPrivacy does reduce the HE-cost per FLOP by automatically tuning the selection of HE-parameters on a layer-wise basis using the deep reinforcement learning technique.

-{\bf Moderate-arrival rate region:} In this region, we categorize the PI optimization methods with very low GC-cost (networks with only low-degree polynomials or very low ReLU count) and reduce HE-cost (either with reduced HE cost per FLOP or diminished FLOPs count).
+In this region, we categorize the PI optimization methods with very low GC-cost (networks with only low-degree polynomials or very low ReLU count) and reduce HE-cost (either with reduced HE cost per FLOP or diminished FLOPs count).
 For instance, Faster-CryptoNets and HEMET have only low-degree polynomial activations and the former reduces the number of HE operations by introducing the sparsity in the network (using pruning and quantization) while the latter reduces the HE cost per FLOPs by reducing the multiplicative depth of the networks.
 However, the accuracy of Faster CryptoNets degrades substantially on CIFAR-10 and their efficacy on more complex datasets such as TinyImageNet needs to be evaluated.
 Similarly, HEMET showed the effectiveness on simpler networks such as SqueezeNet \cite{iandola2016squeezenet} and InceptionNet \cite{szegedy2017inception}.

 On the other hand, DeepReDuce (a state-of-the-art in PI) drops the ReLUs by $5\times$ for ResNet-18 on CIFAR-100 and TinyImageNet without loss in accuracy and, and merges the consecutive linear (Conv) layers for FLOPs saving with $<1\%$ loss in accuracy.
 As a result, we believe this a promising direction of reducing both ReLU count (reducing GC costs) and FLOPs count (reducing HE costs).